-We have actively pursued new store growth and plan to continue doing so in the future.
+We have actively pursued new store growth and plan to continue doing so in the future (although the rate of new store growth in the foreseeable future is expected to moderate somewhat compared to recent years, depending on economic and business conditions and other factors).
 Our new store openings may not be successful or reach the sales and profitability levels of our existing stores.
 Although we target particular levels of cash-on-cash returns and capital investment for each of our new stores, new stores may not meet these targets.
 Any store we open may not be profitable or achieve operating results similar to those of our existing stores.
 New store openings may negatively impact our financial results in the short-term due to the effect of store opening costs and lower sales and contribution to overall profitability during the initial period following opening.
 New stores build their sales volume and their customer base over time and, as a result, generally have lower margins and higher operating expenses, as a percentage of net sales, than our existing stores.
 New stores may not achieve sustained sales and operating levels consistent with our more mature store base on a timely basis or at all.
-This may have an adverse effect on our financial condition and operating results.
+This may have an adverse effect on our business, financial condition and operating results.

 In addition, we may not be able to successfully integrate new stores into our existing store base and those new stores may not be as profitable as our existing stores.
 Further, we have experienced in the past, and expect to experience in the future, some sales volume transfer from our existing stores to our new stores as some of our existing customers switch to new, closer locations.
-If our new stores are less profitable than our existing stores, or if we experience sales volume transfer from our existing stores, our financial condition and operating results may be adversely affected.
+If our new stores are less profitable than our existing stores, or if we experience sales volume transfer from our existing condition and operating results may be adversely affected.